helidon-sockshop/sockshop/README.md

 1. Install the Jaeger Operator

-    The command below will create observability namespace and install Jaeger Operator into it.
+    The command below will create `monitoring` namespace and install Jaeger Operator into it.
     You only need to do this once, regardless of the number of backends you want to deploy.

     ```bash
-    $ kubectl create -f k8s/optional/jaeger-operator.yaml
+    $ kubectl apply -f k8s/optional/jaeger-operator.yaml
     ```

 1. Deploy All-in-One Jaeger Instance